dustinpfister/blog_posts/_posts/js-request-animation-frame.md

 ```

 ### 2.3 - The main javaScript file that will create the canvas and use the model and draw modules

+Now for the main javaScript file, here in this file I am creating the canvas element, and setting the native size with some javaScript code, and then appending it to the hard coded html of the example.
+I then create a state object with the create method of my model module, and after that I have my main app loop that is making use of the request animation frame method.

 ```js
 // a canvas element